goshatch/gosha.net/_posts/2020-02-01-hello-again-world.md

 summary: A reboot for the Open Web
 ---

-This is the gazillionth rebuild of gueorgui dot net.
+This is the gazillionth rebuild of gosha dot net.
 Welcome!
 Feel free to skip to the bottom of the post to see what you can expect from all of this.

 I've had my own website in some shape or form since pretty much 1995.
 My